How to group by multiple columns in LINQ

 Code explanation

-• Line 26–34: We group the teachers list by subject and age and then create a new object for each group containing subject, age, count, and names.
+• Lines 26–34: We group the teachers list by subject and age and then create a new object for each group containing subject, age, count, and names.
 The resulting objects are stored in a new variable called grouped_teachers.

 Grouping the query results

-we can also group the LINQ query results by multiple properties.
+We can also group the LINQ query results by multiple properties.
+The code below shows how we can group the results:

 using System;